All You Need to Know About the Local Property Tax (LPT) for 2021

 - The withholding of refunds of other tax as payment against the amount of LPT due.

-Deferral of LPT Payment Possibilities
+Deferral of Local Property Tax Payment

 Of course, if you can’t pay you need to talk to Revenue ASAP.
 There are certain circumstances whereby an individual might be able to defer or partially defer LPT payment.